-The ClinicalTrials.gov program will assist investigators to learn:
+The ClinicalTrials.gov program will assist investigators with:

 - The ethical, scientific and legal reasons for clinical trials registration and reporting

 - Which trials are required to be registered and the timelines

 - Tips, tricks and helpful content to improve the process